statiagov/gesmew/guides/content/developer/core/payments.md

 ## Overview

 Gesmew has a highly flexible payments model which allows multiple payment methods to be available during checkout.
-The logic for processing payments is decoupled from orders, making it easy to define custom payment methods with their own processing logic.
+The logic for processing payments is decoupled from inspections, making it easy to define custom payment methods with their own processing logic.

 Payment methods typically represent a payment gateway.
 Gateways will process card payments, and may also include non-gateway methods of payment such as Check, which is provided in Gesmew by default.

-The `Payment` model in Gesmew tracks payments against [Orders](orders).
+The `Payment` model in Gesmew tracks payments against [Orders](inspections).
 Payments relate to a `source` which indicates how the payment was made, and a `PaymentMethod`, indicating the processor used for this payment.

 When a payment is created, it is given a unique, 8-character identifier.
 This is used when sending the payment details to the payment processor.
 Without this identifier, some payment gateways mistakenly reported duplicate payments.